Buying property in Montevideo?

 Are vacancies dropping in the best areas of Montevideo as of 2026?

-As of early 2026, vacancies in top Montevideo rental neighborhoods like Pocitos, Punta Carretas, Cordon, and Malvin appear to be stable-to-declining, supported by consistent demand from local professionals and expatriates.
+As of early 2026, vacancies in Montevideo's top rental areas like Pocitos, Cordon, Centro, and Malvin appear to be tightening, based on the upward pressure on rents and the sustained volume of rental contracts visible in INE's data.

 By the way, we've written a blog article detailing what are the current rent levels in Montevideo.